al102030/Python-class2/README.md

   - Practice on writing list comprehension (Change it to a set)
   - We can use Comprehension for sets and dictionaries
   - `Val = {x : x*2 for x in range(5)}`

+- <span style="color: Red;">Generator Expression</span>

+  - Comprehension on tuples return a `Generator Objects`
+  - Generator object like list is a iterable but generate value in each iteration
+  - Generators don't store all values in memory
+  - `len()` function doesn't work on generator object

+- <span style="color: Red;">Unpacking Operator</span>
+  - We can print items of a list by using `[*numbers]` statement
+  - We can use unpacking operators to combine lists
+  - Also unpack operator work abut dictionaries by using `**`
+  - If we have multiple item in our dictionaries, the last item will be used